Barbados Telephone Guide

 - Avoid using the telephone during stormy weather.
 Should you need to do so, keep your conversation as brief as possible.

-The local telephone company, Cable and Wireless (Barbados) Limited takes precautionary measures to limit electrical surges; however, total protection is impossible.
+The local telephone company, Flow Barbados (previously known as Cable and Wireless or Lime) takes precautionary measures to limit electrical surges.
+However, total protection is impossible.

 Do Not Disturb